xding78/Sharing/glossary_draft.rst

 Blockchain general terms
 ==========================

+**51% Attack**
-**51% Attack** |br| An attack on the distributed ledger that results in miners group has controlled more than 50% of the mining hash rate of the network.
+An attack on the distributed ledger that results in miners group has controlled more than 50% of the mining hash rate of the network.
 The term “Attack,” is used mostly in context to Bitcoin.

 A
 ---